dburian/transformer_document_embedding/doc/msmarco_dataset.md

 sence there is high probability of encountering broken data in the wild.
 Instead of investing resources to completely new dataset, NIST decided to invest effort into cleaning the dataset and reusing old labels. [source][dl_overview21]

+## Data analysis

+- #docs: 138M
+- avg. number of words in first 200k docs: 1545

+Example questions:

+- "define extreme"
+- "tattoo fixers how much does it cost"
+- "what is a bank transit number"
+- "what are the four major groups of elements"
+- "blood clots in urine after menopause"
+- "what is delta in2ition"
+- "symptoms of an enlarged heart in dogs"
+- "number of times congress voted to repeal aca"
+- "how does a firefly light up"
+- "what was introduced to the human diet in what year"